Enter the water vapor pressure and the water vapor temperature into the calculator to determine the absolute humidity.

 Absolute Humidity Formula

-The following formula is used to calculate the absolute humidity of air.
+The following formula is used to calculate the absolute humidity of the air.

 AH = Pw / (R*T)